Computer & Wireless Policies And Procedures

 - Library staff will assist patrons with Internet use as time permits, but cannot offer personal instruction on Internet operations or personal computer skills.

-- The Library will make reasonable efforts to protect the privacy of every user; however, this privilege cannot be guaranteed.
+- The Library will make reasonable efforts to protect the privacy of every user.
+However, this privilege cannt be guaranteed.
 Think before you write; other people can read information that you enter into the Internet.

 - Library staff reserves the right to monitor use of the Internet workstations and wireless devices to ensure compliance with this policy.